kamilrybacki/Kemux/docs/user-guide/streams.md

 #### Input.Processor

-The `Input.Processor` object is defined by the `kemux.data.io.input.InputProcessor` class and is used to defined the name of the input Kafka topic and the method used to read (here: *ingest*) messages from the topic.
+The `Input.Processor` object is defined by the `kemux.data.processor.input.InputProcessor` class and is used to defined the name of the input Kafka topic and the method used to read (here: *ingest*) messages from the topic.

 The name of the input Kafka topic **must be** defined by the `topic` attribute of the `Input.Processor` object.